Last Updated on 03/04/2026

 - For example, an editorial link from a large news source will carry more weight than a link from a small, new blog.

-- It can be challenging to determine the authority of a specific website in some instances.
+- In some instances, it can be challenging to determine the authority of a specific website.

 - However, SEO tools such as Ahrefs and SEMrush can tell you a site’s ‘domain authority.’